-As regular readers of this blog know, we firmly believe that sales managers must master the critical skill of sales coaching in order to maximize the sales performance of their teams (see here, here, and here).
+We firmly believe that sales managers must master the critical skill of sales coaching in order to maximize the sales performance of their team.
 The role of a sales coach cannot be over-estimated for any high performing team.
 One common obstacle that many sales managers encounter when they try to coach their teams is getting “buy-in” – i.e., convincing a salesperson to try a new approach or change a behavior.
 While it is easy to blame the salesperson in these situations, sometimes it is the sales managers approach to sales coaching that is the root cause of the problem.
 All too often these managers engage in “telling” as opposed to collaborative sales coaching.

 If a salesperson is performing a skill incorrectly, what’s wrong with telling a salesperson what to do?
 Skills require time, effort and motivation to develop or change.
 So while telling a salesperson what to do or say may seem expedient in the short-run, it rarely is effective in the long-run.
 That’s because the salesperson is most likely to listen and change their behaviors if they feel they have been part of the process as opposed to being told what to do.
 So one of the essential qualities of effective sales coaching is collaboration between the sales manager and the salesperson where both co-create and implement a plan to improve skills – the opposite of telling.